hypoport/MockInjector/README.md

 What's new in Version 2.0?
 --------------------------
-No special support for injection of providers.
+No special support for injection of providers anymore.
 Providers will be mocked like all other classes.

 How do I use it?
 ================